Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

 \subsection{Structural measurements}

-Using the computational framework outlined above, we simulated the freezing and melting of a colloidal dispersion of very hard spheres with particle hardness parameters $V_0=6kT$ and $\kappa a=30$, giving the reduced virial coefficient $B_2^*=0.985$ (our baseline hardness; see Methods).
-A visualization of one of our simulations is shown in \textbf{Figure \ref{fig:fig_snapshots}}, which shows the full simulation cell (which is periodically replicated into an infinite domain), along with two zoomed-in views.
+Using the computational framework outlined above, we simulated freezing and melting of a colloidal dispersion of very hard spheres with particle hardness parameters \(V_0=6kT\) and \(\kappa a=30\), giving the reduced second virial coefficient \(B_2^*=0.985\) (baseline hardness; see Methods).
+A representative simulation (replicated periodically into an infinite system) is shown in Fig.~\ref{fig:fig_snapshots}, which displays the full simulation cell and two zoomed-in views.

-We started our phase behavior analysis by preparing 13 samples to volume fractions ranging from $\phi = 0.49$ to $\phi = 0.55$ via the slow melting protocol (see Methods).
-Of these, we also further examined the effect of quasi-equilibrium melting and fast freezing.
-Each of these protocols produced a sample that was almost entirely metastable liquid, with widely distributed, tiny crystal seeds with total seed fraction as shown in each plot.
-The samples for the total volume fractions $\phi=0.505$ and $\phi=0.51$ were initially prepared via the slow melting method and remained metastable liquid for very long times.
-We then repeated the preparation, starting with the system at $\phi=0.515$ (with crystal seed $\zeta_0=2.12\%$), and then melted to their final volume fractions.
-This quasi-equilibrium process (see Methods) then allowed these two samples to phase separate as shown.
-This behavior exemplifies the metastability of the system.
+We began our phase-behavior analysis by preparing 13 samples at target volume fractions spanning \(\phi=0.49\) to \(\phi=0.55\) using the slow-melting protocol (see Methods).
+For several cases we also examined quasi-equilibrium melting and fast freezing to probe protocol sensitivity.
+Each protocol produced a sample that was almost entirely metastable fluid with widely distributed, tiny crystal seeds; the total seed fraction for each sample is indicated in the corresponding plot.
+The samples at \(\phi=0.505\) and \(\phi=0.510\) were initially prepared by slow melting and remained metastable fluids for long durations.
+We then repeated the preparation by first relaxing the system at \(\phi=0.515\) (seed fraction \(\zeta_0=2.12\%\)) and subsequently melting down to the target \(\phi\).
+This quasi-equilibrium path (see Methods) allowed those two samples to phase separate, with the path dependence illustrating the system’s metastability.
+After each target \(\phi\) was reached, we measured the crystal fraction of every sample.
+A slice from the simulation box for each case is shown in Fig.~\ref{fig:fig_image_panel} together with the final crystal fraction.
+Particles are colored by the sixth-order averaged local bond-order parameter \(\bar{q}_6\) (see Methods).
+Fluid-like environments yield \(\bar{q}_6<0.29\) and are colored pink.
+Values \(\bar{q}_6\ge 0.29\) indicate crystalline order: marginally crystalline (\(\bar{q}_6\approx 0.30\), red), substantially crystalline (\(\bar{q}_6\approx 0.40\), green), and highly crystalline (\(\bar{q}_6\ge 0.50\), dark blue).
+The volume fraction \(\phi\), final crystal fraction \(\zeta\), and initial seed fraction \(\zeta_0\) are listed on each panel.
+For each \(\phi\), \(\bar{q}_6\) was monitored for at least \(t\ge 2{,}000\,a^2/D\), where \(D=kT/(6\pi\eta a)\) is the single-particle diffusivity.
+The number of colloids that attain crystalline order is statistically invariant under further Brownian evolution beyond \(1{,}000\,a^2/D\), and often stabilizes earlier (see Sec.~\ref{subsec:app_time}).